Rav Amedeo Spagnoletto, Collegio Rabbinico Italiano.

 Traditions of Roman Jews: Life and Religion

 In the history of the Jewish people, the minhag (custom) has not been a factor of division and exclusivity but represented facets of a cohesive system which, over time, has helped Jews to adapt and survive.
 Roman Jews have always regarded their customs as a direct link to Eretz Israel.
 Over the centuries they developed rites and traditions through which they articulated independent religious and cultural models and transmitted them from generation to generation as emblematic traits of their identity.
-This presentation will explore places of worship, the liturgy, the way to prepare and perform the Holy Days, which are distinguished by unique traditions, the life-cycle rituals such as circumcision, bar mitzwà and marriage and trace the origins of the most typical rituals of the Jewish community of Rome.
+This presentation will explore places of worship, liturgy, ways to prepare and perform the Holy Days, which are distinguished by unique traditions, the life-cycle rituals such as circumcision, bar mitzwà and marriage.
+It will trace the origins of the most typical rituals of the Jewish community of Rome.

 Rome in the Talmud and in the Rabbinical Literature